icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

   ]
 }
 ```
-The values may differ if :
+The values may differ :
-- you used the notebook in Task 1, because the model has been trained again,
+- in the case, you used the notebook in Task 1, because the model has been trained again,
-- you used the PMML, because the precision is not the same each time.
+- in the case you used the PMML, because the precision is not the same each time.
 10. Click **Next** to define the model output schema.
 Select **Generate from test output**.
 Wait for the output schema to be generated and click on **OK**.
 11. Click **Apply** to connect the predictive model to this provider.